 By the seventeenth and eighteenth week after gestation, the fetus shows a clear response to pain in multiple studies, and at least one brain pathway is mature enough to create a perception of pain.
 The fetus also practices breathing, crying, and breastfeeding in the womb.
 The fetal heart has beat over 20 million times and circulates about 55 quarts of blood per day.

 The youngest premature babies to survive have been born in the 19th week after conception (21 weeks gestation).
 As hospitals invest in life-saving technologies to save their smallest, most miraculous patients, the age of viability gets younger and younger, bringing joy and hope to many families.

 - Gestational Weeks 23-27

 In the sixth month, the fetus consistently responds to loud noises, music, reading, and singing with changes in behavior.
 The eyes continue maturing and respond to changes in light.
 The fetus practices breathing in the womb.

 - Gestational Weeks 28-31

 In the seventh month of pregnancy, the fetus shows a variety of sleep and wake patterns throughout the day.
-The fetus overproduces neurons such that at 26 weeks after conception, he has more neurons than he will ever have again.
+The fetus overproduces neurons such that at 28 weeks gestation, he has more neurons than he will ever have again.
 The fetus can start learning sound patterns, and can smell different odors in the amniotic fluid.

 - PCW 30-33iPost-Conception Weeks